krisrjensen/csc730/README.md

 ### Assignment 1: Introduction to Anomaly Detection
 Jacob James, Kris Jensen
-The first assignment of this course tasked us with an- alyzing a set of skewed data from the MNIST dataset.
+The first assignment of this course tasked us with analyzing a set of skewed data from the MNIST dataset.
 This skewed dataset contained eight classes from a total set of ten classes.
-Also, each class was not rep- resented with equivalent frequency.
+Also, each class was not represented with equivalent frequency.
 The dataset con- tains 12244 records of data.
 Each record contains a 784-element list that represents a 28x28 image of a handwriting sample.